MLH/mlh-docker-labs-fork/mlh-localhost/chapters/webapps.md

 * `EXPOSE` opens ports in your image to allow communication to the outside world when it runs in a container.

-* `PUSH` pushes your image to Docker Hub, or alternately to a [private registry](TODO: add URL)

 >**Note:** If you want to learn more about Dockerfiles, check out [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ## Next Steps
-For the next step in the tutorial head over to [3.0 Run a multi-container app with Docker Compose](./votingapp.md)
+For the next step in the tutorial head over to [3.0 Hosting your Docker Images](./hosting.md)